 - Preheat oven to 350°F. Line two 8-inch cake pans with parchment paper and spray with nonstick spray.

-- Whisk together cake flour, baking powder, and salt.
+- In a medium bowl, whisk together flour, cocoa powder, baking powder, and salt.
 Set aside.

-- In a large bowl, combine sugar, eggs, oil, vanilla, and butter flavoring.
+- In a large bowl, combine sugar, eggs, oil, and vanilla.
 Mix on medium speed with an electric mixer until just blended.

 - Add half of milk and half of flour mixture to the wet ingredients.
 Mix until just combined.
-Repeat with remaining milk and flour mixture.
-Mix well.
+Add remaining milk and flour mixture; add vinegar.
+Mix until incorporated.

 - Divide batter evenly between cake pans.
 Bake for 23-25 minutes or until cakes are golden brown and set in the center.
 (Test by inserting a toothpick into the center of each cake layer.
 If it comes out clean, they're done!)